lilleman ba4503b4d1

 res: ServerResponse;

-roles: string[]; // user?.roles ?? [] — coarse gate without a null-check
+permissions: string[]; // user?.permissions ?? [] — coarse gate without a null-check

 system?: SystemCapabilities; // privileged Ory clients + instant-revoke, for a system plugin (see below); undefined unless the host wired them